-Transportation planning tasks and activities contained in the FFY 2025 UPWP are largely shaped by past federal transportation authorizations and by the present Bipartisan Infrastructure Law (BIL).
+Transportation planning tasks and activities contained in the FFY 2026 UPWP are largely shaped by past federal transportation authorizations and by the present Bipartisan Infrastructure Law (BIL).
 These laws set forth comprehensive transportation planning and project implementation requirements.
 In addition, the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA) of 1990 and the Clean Air Act Amendments (CAAA) of 1990 continue to influence the transportation planning process.

 The BIL continues the thrust of previous federal authorizations with its emphasis on the development of an intermodal transportation system that maximizes the efficient use of existing facilities and requires that all modes of transportation in the region be considered and evaluated under the Continuous, Cooperative, and comprehensive (3C) planning process.
-The BIL carries forward preexisting federal priorities for civil rights programs and requirements including Title VI, EJ, and limited English proficiency (LEP).
 The BIL also continues the advancement of planning activities that result in tangible products with implementation strategies where appropriate.
 All modes of transportation services will continue to be evaluated both individually and as a system to see how they might work more efficiently, with performance management techniques being utilized to measure this.